Vizzuality/vizzuality/content/projects/global-forest-watch.md

                     description: Get an overview at the global level or dive into the details for one country with our local and global modes
                 -
                     image: GFW-block-a3.jpg
-                    description: A tool that works in the office or on the go; with the mobile version, you can tell your story no matter where you are.
+                    description: A tool that works in the office or in the field; with the mobile version, you can tell your story no matter where you are.

     -   map:
             title: Embeddable maps.